BTTAI-Kaggle-AJL-Team13/Equitable-AI-for-Dermatology/README.md

 ## **👩🏽‍💻 Setup & Execution**

-**Provide step-by-step instructions so someone else can run your code and reproduce your results.
-Depending on your setup, include:**

 * To clone the repository, click the green "<> Code" button in the top right corner.
 * You will need to install the following packages for the code to run.
 You can use the command ```pip install <package-name>```.
 ```bash